yasiryagi/helpdesk/roles/validators/README.md

 #### Configure your nominating keys
 In order to be a `nominator`, you need stake.
 Note that you may have to refresh your browser if you're not seeing the options right away.
 If you have previously been a `Validator`, or tried to do so, skip ahead to step `9.`.

-1. In the `My keys` sidebar, choose your `stash` key.
+1. In the `My Keys` sidebar, choose your `stash` key.
-2. Click the `Get free tokens` link below your address, [or click here](https://testnet.joystream.org/faucet).
+2. Click the `Free Tokens` link below your address, [or click here](https://testnet.joystream.org/faucet).
 Solve the captcha, and you should receive tokens.
 3. Send some tokens to your `controller`.
 It needs to perform at least two transaction, but better to send ~10.
-4. Now, click `Validators` in the sidebar, and then the `Validator staking` tab.
+4. Now, click `Validators` in the sidebar, and then the `Validator Staking` tab.
 5. Locate the address/key named `stash`, and click `Bond Funds`.
 6. In the popup window, choose your `controller` as the `controller account`.
 7. Enter the amount you want to stake in the `value bonded` field.